kohlidevops/DevOpsWithKubernetes/3 - K8 Cluster - Maintenance window/README.md

 kubectl uncordon <node-name>
 ```

-**Cordon**

-Purpose: Marks the node as unschedulable, preventing new pods from being scheduled on it.

-Command: kubectl cordon <node-name>

-**Uncordon**

-Purpose: Marks the node as schedulable again, allowing new pods to be scheduled on it.

-Command: kubectl uncordon <node-name>

-These commands are useful for managing the availability and scheduling of nodes in your Kubernetes cluster, especially during maintenance or scaling operations.

 **Demo**

 Lets create a directory called nodedraining in master node and create a file called pod.yaml inside the nodedraining folder.